CruelMoney/cude-animations/README.md

 ## Installation

-Simply include the `cudeAnimations.js` file in your project or install via npm or bower using the package name `cudeAnimations`.
+Simply include the `cudeAnimations.js` file from the lib folder in your project or install via npm or bower using the package name `cudeAnimations`.

 When including the file the classes are available through the global variable `cudeAnimations`.